Tiendil/tiendil-org-content/content/posts/2024-05-07-slay-the-princess-combinatoric-narrative/en.md

 It's hard to impress me as a player and even harder as a game developer.
 The last time it happened with [Owlcat Games](https://owlcat.games/) in [Pathfinder: Kingmaker](https://store.steampowered.com/app/640820/Pathfinder_Kingmaker__Enhanced_Plus_Edition/), when they added a timer to the game's plot.

 But [Black Tabby Games](https://blacktabbygames.com/about) managed to do it.
-And they did it not with some technological complexity, but with a visual novel on a standard engine ([RenPy](https://www.renpy.org/)), which is cool in itself.
+And they did it not with some technological complexity but with a visual novel on a standard engine ([RenPy](https://www.renpy.org/)), which is cool in itself.

-I'll share a couple of thoughts about the game and the narrative structure in it, while I'm still under the impression.
+I'll share a couple of thoughts about the game and its narrative structure, while I'm still under the impression.
 I need to think about how to adapt this approach to my projects.

 **ATTENTION: SPOILERS!**